Public Access defibrillator in Lorton (January 2017)

-In recognition of their commitment and dedicated work, all First Responders with at least 5 years service have been awarded the Queen’s Diamond Jubilee Medal.
+In recognition of their commitment and dedicated work, all First Responders with at least 5 years service were awarded the Queen’s Diamond Jubilee Medal in 2012.
 So congratulations to the 15 CFRs in the local team who got medals.

-The local Community First Responders (CFR) team was set up in 2005 to help people in the valley in the event of them having heart or breathing problems.
-First Responders are trained to help the patient in those vital minutes before a paramedic or ambulance crew can arrive.
-Currently there are 18 members, who live strategically throughout the Lorton, Loweswater and Buttermere areas.
-The Vale of Lorton team is one of 134 teams within the area covered by the North West Ambulance Service (NWAS), who provide support and back-up.
-Team members are paged by NWAS to attend call-outs at any time.
-All call-outs are supportive and confidential.
+The local Community First Responders (CFR) team (see map for area covered) was set up in 2005 to help people in the valley in the event of them having heart or breathing problems.
+First Responders are trained to help the patient in those vital minutes before a paramedic or ambulance crew arrive.

-All members are assessed and re-assessed annually in the use of oxygen, cardio-pulmonary resuscitation (CPR) and automated external defibillators (AEDs).
+All members are re-assessed annually in the use of oxygen, cardio-pulmonary resuscitation (CPR) and automated external defibillators (AEDs).
 More often, call-outs offer comfort and support to patients and their families at a difficult time.
 The equipment used to be kept in boxes strategically place throughout the area, but, in order to speed up response time to call-outs, these are now keep in the Responders’ homes.
-During the period since the local team has been formed, at least one member, more commonly three, have attended every call-out and their skills and presence have helped many people in need, both residents and visitors alike.
+During the period since the local team has been formed, at least one member, more commonly three, have attended nearly every call-out and their skills and presence have helped many people, both residents and visitors alike.
+Currently there are 10 members, who live strategically throughout the Lorton, Loweswater and Buttermere areas.
+The Vale of Lorton team is one of 134 teams within the area covered by the North West Ambulance Service (NWAS), who provide support and back-up.
+Team members are paged by NWAS to attend call-outs at any time.
+All call-outs are supportive and strictly confidential.

 List of Officers

-While some assistance with equipment is made by the NWAS, more of our needs are supplied by our own fund raising.
-In this context, the people living in the Valley have been extremely generous as have the membership, who fund their own part in the Team both by giving considerable time and also their own expenses.
+While some assistance with purchasing equipment is made by NWAS, most of our needs are supplied by our own fund raising.
+People living in the valley have been extremely generous as have the membership, who fund their own part in the Team by giving considerable time and also covering their own expenses.
+We have also been well supported by the Cumbria Soaring Club, who have twice made an award to us from their annual Lakes Charity Classic at Buttermere and several times by the proceeds from the Locals Evening held at the Kirkstile Inn.
 While this generosity has enabled us to equip and train to a high level, continued financial support is essential.

 – quick diagnosis when someone has a stroke is very important, so do read this poster about the FAST technique for stroke recognition